Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Pricing and Hedging of Cross-Currency Basket EPSs

-which is a consequence of the martingale property of $\wtSd$ and $\wtSfd$ under $\Qd$.
-Elementary computations now lead to the following result, which is a variant of a more general pricing formula for an option written on a basket on $n$ domestic equities (see Lemma 6.9.1 in Section 6.9 of Musiela and Rutkowski \cite{MM2002}).
+which is a consequence of the dynamics of $\wtSd$ and $\wtSfd$ under $\Qd$.
+Elementary computations now lead to the following result, which can be seen as a variant of a more general pricing formula for an option written on a basket on $n$ domestic equities in the multi-dimensional Black-Scholes model (see Proposition 6.9.1 in Musiela and Rutkowski \cite{MM2002}).